KarrLab/obj_tables/docs/migration.rst

 Figure here

-Many types of changes can be applied to the schema:
+Many types of changes can be applied to a schema:

 * Add a :obj:`obj_model.core.Model` (henceforth, *Model*) definition
 * Remove a *Model* definition